-Citizen-led, household-based assessment initiatives have been implemented in several Asian and African countries.
+The ASER model, that incorporates citizen-led, household-based assessment initiatives have been implemented in several Asian and African countries.
 Using basic reading and arithmetic tasks, these countries have begun to assess for themselves what their children are able to do.
-The model began in India in 2005 and has been adapted for use in Pakistan (since 2008), Tanzania, Kenya and Uganda (2009), Mali (2011) and recently Senegal (2012).
-Pilots are currently ongoing in Mexico.
-Watch a video on the birth of ASER in other countries.

 In India and Pakistan, the exercise is called ASER (which means "impact"), in East Africa it is called Uwezo (which means "capability").
 The Mali effort is named "Beekungo" (meaning "we are in it together") and in Senegal it is called Jangandoo (meaning "learn together").
 In 2013 alone, these citizen based large-scale assessments covered over one million children in South Asia and Sub-Saharan Africa.